 Recommendation 4-Build in contestability.
-Just as citizens can appeal to a person in government about the fairness of a decision, they also need to be able to contest the decisions
+Just as citizens can appeal to a person in government about the fairness of a decision, they also need to be able to contest the decisions made with AI.
+This feedback loop helps ensure that decisions are reasonable and not prope to bigs.

 Recommendation 5-Build in safety.
 While AI is deployed, risks can arise that make a safety feedback loop important.
-Government needs to either create or join an incidentstracking database to capture and act upon feedback.
+Government needs to either create or join an incidents-tracking database to capture and act upon feedback.